Best BitTorrent Clients on macOS

-Hello everyone, how are you all doing today?
+Hello everyone, on this page we will give you a list of the best Bittorrent clients on Mac, before you do that, how are you all doing today?
 I hope you are all having a great start to your week.
 If not don’t worry, Monday is basically over, so let the countdown to Friday begin lol, anyway read on…

 Today we will focus on the one and only P2P technology the continues to dominate the internet.
 BitTorrent.
 Before we give you the list of the best Bittorrent clients for Mac, lets find out what is a ‘torrent’ and if it is legal, safe and ultimately if it is even worth your time to use.

 A Torrent is a file extension for a BitTorrent file format used by BitTorrent clients.
 Torrent files contain text and point out the trackers for a download to begin downloading from distributors (known as seeders or uploaders) and requesting clients (known as leechers or downloaders).